AriFordsham/GHCWiki/trac-mod-python.md

 Note: For the above configuration to have any effect it must be put after the configuration of your project root location, i.e. `<Location /myproject />`.

+Also, setting `PythonOptimize On` seems to mess up the page headers and footers, in addition to hiding the documentation for macros and plugins (see \#Trac8956).
+Considering how little effect the option has, it is probably a good idea to leave it `Off`.

 ### HTTPS issues